integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 2. Customers provide necessary payment details and complete the order.
 3. The plugin processes the payment through the BulletProof API.
 4. Order status is updated based on the BulletProof API response.
-5. Voids are only available in the BulletProof portal, any refund or void manually at the BulletProof portal will not be reflected on WooCommerce (this is available automated in the plugin PLUS version)
+5. Voids are only available in the BulletProof portal, if you void a order at the BulletProof portal then the related WooCommerce order will be changed to status "Cancelled" (only if the order was on status pending or completed)
-6. Any change in the payment at the BulletProof portal (ex. a refund) will not be reflected in the order status on WooCommerce (this is available automated in the plugin PLUS version)
+6. Refunds made at the BulletProof portal will be reflected on the related WooCommerce order, no partial refunds supported at the BulletProof portal.
+Status at the WooCommerce will be changed only if the order status was pending or completed

 == Frequently Asked Questions ==